savvas-paragkamian/network_science_workshop/README.md

 quarto render workshop/2026/workshop_network_science_2026.qmd
 ```

-The output file `workshop_network_science_2026.html` is written to `2026/` — because the repo is mounted, the rendered HTML appears on your host at `2026/workshop_network_science_2026.html` immediately.
+The output `workshop_network_science_2026.html` is written to `2026/` — because the repo is mounted, the rendered HTML appears on your host immediately.

-**Edit and save:**

-Edit `.qmd` source files in RStudio or in your host editor — both see the same files.
-Re-render or re-run chunks to see changes.

 ### 5. Stop